4 Tips To Get The Best Mortgage As A Nurse (or Travel Nurse)

 Fannie Mae as well as the other major rule-making agencies like Housing and Urban Development (HUD, the overseers of FHA), don’t address most per diem pay specifically.

 Therefore, some lenders may be able to use it, others won’t.

 The fact that it doesn’t show up on tax returns doesn’t help.
 Typically, a lender uses tax returns to verify the history of income.
-In any case, keep all your contracts, pay stubs, and any other paperwork that documents pay structure.
+In any case, keep all your contracts, pay stubs, and any other paperwork that documents the pay structure.

 One bright spot is around housing stipends.
-Fannie Mae states that you can use housing reimbursement as qualifying income if it has been received for the most recent 12 months, and likely to continue for three years.
+Fannie Mae states that you can use housing reimbursement as qualifying income if it has been received for the most recent 12 months, and is likely to continue for three years.